Boxing from St. Nicholas Arena

-Boxing from St. Nicholas Arena is an American sports program originally broadcast on NBC from 1946 to 1948, and later on the DuMont Television Network from 1954 to the network's closure in 1955, and was their final regularly scheduled program.
-It was later a syndicated program based at WABD television in New York City (the former flagship of DuMont) from 1955 until 1958, mostly under the "DuMont" banner.
+Boxing from St. Nicholas Arena, sometimes named Monday Night Fights at St. Nicholas Arena, is an American sports television program originally broadcast on NBC from 1946 to 1948, and later on the DuMont Television Network from 1954 to the network's closure in 1956.
+It was DuMont's last regularly scheduled program.
+It was then a syndicated program based at WABD television in New York City (the former flagship of DuMont) from 1956 until 1958.

 Broadcast history

 Before having their own program, boxing matches from St. Nicholas Arena were broadcast as part of the Gillette Cavalcade of Sports.

 NBC

 NBC broadcast Boxing From St. Nicholas Arena twice a week—at 9:30 p.m. on Mondays and at 10 p.m. on Tuesdays.
 The series ended on May 9, 1949, as a result of budgetary problems at the sponsoring Gillette Company.

 DuMont

 The DuMont version was hosted by Chris Schenkel; Schenkel took over for Dennis James, who had hosted most of DuMont's boxing telecasts prior to 1954.

 This program, which aired boxing matches from St. Nicholas Arena in New York City on Monday nights, is notable for being the final program to air on DuMont.
 After a short period of significant decline, DuMont announced in April 1955 that all remaining scripted programming would end on a per-program basis, a process that wrapped up by September and effectively ended regular operations.
 Boxing From St. Nicholas Arena was the only regularly scheduled show to remain on the lineup, as it was a co-op production and not sponsored.
+Historians Tim Brooks and Earle Marsh write that DuMont's last official broadcast was a St. Nicholas Arena match on August 6, 1956.
+(Note: Journalist Steve Tober writes that DuMont syndicated a Thanksgiving game of high school football in 1957.)